 This is a one-semester course offered to senior students in FEASS (Economics, International Relations and Political Science and Public Administration Departments).
-It is designed to enhance studentsâ transferable skills in learning beyond their disciplinary boundaries and applying theoretical material to real life issues.
-Students taking GE 4XX form groups consisting of five members composed from the three disciplines, and prepare a project that answers a pre-chosen question under the supervision of an advisor.
-The course components include seminars, weekly meetings with project collaborators as well as the supervisor/s, a 3000 jointly written paper and a 10-minute team presentation in front of a panel of experts.
+It is designed to enhance studentsâ transferable skills in learning beyond their disciplinary boundaries and applying theoretical material to real-life issues.
+Students taking GE 400 form groups consisting of five members composed of the three disciplines, and prepare a project that answers a pre-chosen question under the supervision of an advisor.
+The course components include seminars, weekly meetings with project collaborators as well as the supervisor/s, a 3000 jointly written paper, and a 10-minute team presentation in front of a panel of experts.
 Overall, the course is designed to prepare students for professional life by providing valuable tools geared toward lifelong learning.

-The objectives of GE courses include broadening our studentsâ theoretical and practical knowledge and insight beyond their own disciplinary boundaries, and enabling them to experience applying their theoretical knowledge to âreal worldâ issues.
+The objectives of GE course include broadening our studentsâ theoretical and practical knowledge and insight beyond their own disciplinary boundaries and enabling them to experience applying their theoretical knowledge to âreal worldâ issues.

 The course conducted jointly with Faculty Academic English Program (FAE).
 The FAE component provides students the opportunity to develop and learn to apply the skills needed to design, write, and present an extended, collaborative, and interdisciplinary research project in the social sciences.
 Emphasis is on hands-on tasks and regular feedback from instructors and peers.
 Students will critically evaluate examples of research proposals, literature reviews, research project introductions, and other documents similar to those they will be expected to compose for this course.